-23. Jesus was supposed to be the son of Joseph, who was the son of Heli, 24.
-Who was the son of Matthat, who was the son of Levi, who was the son of Melchi, who was the son of Janna, who was the son of Joseph, 25.
-Who was the son of Matthias, who was the son of Amos, who was the son of Nahum, who was the son of Esli, who was the son of Nagge, 26.
-Who was the son of Maath, who was the son of Mattahtias, who was the son of Semei, who was the son of Joseph, who was the son of Judah, 27.
-Who was the son of Joanna, who was the son of Rhesa, who was the son of Zerubbabel, who was the son of Salathiel, who was the son of Neri, 28.
-Who was the son of Melchi, who was the son of Addi, who was the son of Cosam, who was the son of Elmodam, who was the son, of Er, 29.
-Who was the son of of Joses, who was the son of Eliezer, who was the son of Joriam, who was the son of Matthat, who was the son of Levi, 30.
-Who was the son of Simeon, who was the son of Judah, who was the son of Joseph, who was the son of begat Abiud.
-And Abiud begat Eliakim, And Eliakim begat Azor.
+<400101> MATTHEW 1:1-17 <420323>LUKE 3:23-38 1 .
+The book of the generation of 23 .
+Jesus was supposed to be Jesus Christ, the son of David, the the son of Joseph, who was the son of Abraham.
+2. And Abraham son of Heli, 24.
+Who was the began Isaac.
+And Issac begat son of Matthat, who was the Jacob.
+And Jacob begat Judah and son of Levi, who was the son of his brethren.
+3 .
+And Judah begat Melchi, who was the son of Pharez and Zarah by Tamar.
+And Janna, who was the son of Pharez begat Hezron. and Hezron Joseph, 25.
+Who was the son of begat Ram.
+4. And Ram begat Matthias, who was the son of Amminadab.
+And Amminadab Amos, who was the son of begat Nahshon.
+And Nahshon Nahum, who was the son of begat Salma.
+5. And Salma begat Esli, who was the son of Nagge, Boaz by Rahab.
+And Boaz begat 26 .
+Who was the son of Maath, Obed by Ruth.
+And Obed begat who was the son of Mattahtias, Jesse.
+6. And Jesse begat David who was the son of Semei, who the king.
+And David the king begat was the son of Joseph, who was Solomon by her who had been the the son of Judah, 27.
+Who was wife of Uriah.
+7. And Solomon the son of Joanna, who was the begat Rehoboam.
+And Rehoboam son of Rhesa, who was the son begat Abijah.
+And Abijah begat of Zerubbabel, who was the son Asa.
+8. And Asa begat of Salathiel, who was the son of Jehoshaphat.
+And Jehoshaphat Neri, 28.
+Who was the son of begat Jorem.
+And Joram begat Melchi, who was the son of Uzziah.
+9. And Uzziah begat Addi, who was the son of Jotham.
+And Jotham begat Ahaz.
+Cosam, who was the son of And Ahaz begat Hezekiah.
+Elmodam, who was the son, of 10 .
+And Hezekiah begat Er, 29 .
+Who was the son of of Manasseh.
+And Manasseh begat Joses, who was the son of Amon.
+And Amon begat Josiah.
+Eliezer, who was the son of 11 .
+And Josiah begat Jeconiah and Joriam, who was the son of his brethren, about the Babylonish exile.
+12. And after the Babylonish exile, Jeconiah begat Salathiel.
+And Salathiel begat Zerubbabel.
+13. And Zerubbabel begat Abiud.
+And Abiud begat Eliakim.
+And Eliakim begat Azor.
 14. And Azor begat Zadok.
 And Zadok begat Achim.
 And Achim begat Eliud.
 15. And Eliud begat Eleazar.
 And Eleazar begat Matthan.
 And Matthan begat Jacob.
 16. And Jacob begat Joseph, the husband of Mary, of whom was born Jesus, who is called Christ.
 17. Therefore all the generations from Abraham till David are fourteen generations; and from David till the Babylonish migration are fourteen generations; and from the Babylonish migration till Christ are fourteen generations.